 Are you interested in waste recycling or in developing new active agents in the pharmaceutical industry?
-As a graduate of our full-time Applied Chemistry bachelor degree programme you will be able to find groundbreaking solutions to problems facing society today.
+As a graduate of our full-time Chemistry bachelor degree programme you will be able to find groundbreaking solutions to problems facing society today.
 By linking chemistry subjects with the study of computer-based methods, you acquire the competences for which industry demand will become stronger and stronger.
 The degree programme is taught in English and aligned with the requirements of today's chemicals industry.
 Students will develop broad-based professional and theoretical expertise as well as strong practical skills.
 Graduates have excellent job opportunities abroad and in Austria.

 What to expect from the degree programme